niconeuman/octaveScripts/README.md

 # octaveScripts
-In this repository several Octave scripts will be available
+This repository contains GNU Octave scripts for multiple uses.